franceskoback/CUTnRUN/README.md

 18. bash 04_cut_n_run_homer_motifs_v1beds.sh
 19. on wynton, do module load CBI bedops
 20. mkdir six_MemeMotifs in results folder
-21. go to three_calledpeaks and make relaxed and stringent folders then do mv *.relaxed.bed ./relaxed and mv *.stringent.bed ./stringent-- TODO make this automatically happen after running third step
+21. go to three_calledpeaks and make relaxed and stringent folders then do mv *.relaxed.bed ./relaxed and mv *.stringent.bed ./stringent-- DONE make this automatically happen after running third step
 22. go to your data folder and do wget http://hgdownload.cse.ucsc.edu/goldenpath/mm10/bigZips/mm10.fa.gz to download the mm10.fa genome
 23. navigate to 6th script in src folder and nano to change the path names at the top of the Rscript to match your paths-- including the path to the mm10 genome above
 24. Make sure you're using R > 4.0 ( module load r/4.1.3 )